Lower blood pressure with garlic, fish oil, and CoQ10

 If garlic really isn’t your ‘cup of tea’ it’s available in a convenient supplement form.
 You can get garlic capsules that come with the benefits of natural garlic but without the delicious taste and aroma that some don’t care for.

-Coenzyme Q, or CoQ10, is a supplement that is getting popular lately as a supplement that can help reduce blood pressure levels.
+Coenzyme Q10, or CoQ10, is a supplement that is getting popular lately as a supplement that can help reduce blood pressure levels.
 It’s a powerful antioxidant and can help with migraine headaches too.
 Sometimes it is combined with hawthorn to increase its effectiveness.

 I take hawthorn tincture every morning but haven’t tried CoQ10 yet.
 If anyone has noticed good results from Coenzyme please leave a comment.

 Calcium, magnesium, and potassium also help lower high blood pressure and unhealthy cholesterol levels.
 Calcium also strengthens bones and teeth, while magnesium (they say) helps maintain your sense of calm and well-being.
-Keeping adequate potassium levels in your blood is essential to balance the salt levels and keep you blood pressure down.
+Keeping adequate potassium levels in your blood is essential to balance the salt levels and keep your blood pressure down.

 Folic acid (a B vitamin) is also important to help maintain healthy blood pressure levels and good cholesterol levels.
 As well as helping to lower blood pressure, folic acid reduces the risk of heart disease and stroke.
 It can also promote better memory function.
 I can remember all this because I usually take a folic acid supplement at least one a week.